 - More than 300 companies with operations in Mexico have made over 850 climate commitments.
-Of this group, 28 are headquartered in Mexico, representing a combined \$56 billion USD in revenue. - 13 of the world's largest23 companies are based in Mexico, with a combined \$229 billion USD in revenue.
-One of these companies, with \$13 billion USD in revenue, has made an individual greenhouse gas emissions reductions or renewable energy commitment. - Companies have made the most commitments in the electrical
+Of this group, 28 are headquartered in Mexico, representing a combined \$56 billion USD in revenue. - 13 of the world's largest companies are based in Mexico, with a combined \$229 billion USD in revenue.
+One of these companies, with \$13 billion USD in revenue, has made an individual greenhouse gas emissions reductions or renewable energy commitment. - 23 As measured by inclusion in the Global 500 and Forbes 2000 lists. - · Companies have made the most commitments in the electrical